awsdocs/aws-freertos-docs/doc_source/freertos-lib-cloud-shadows.md

 The certificate PEM associated with your IoT thing\.

 `keyCLIENT_PRIVATE_KEY_PEM`
 The private key PEM associated with your IoT thing\.
-For more information, see [Configure Your Project](getting_started_ti.md#ti-freertos-config-project)\.

 Make sure the Amazon FreeRTOS MQTT library is installed on your device\.
 For more information, see [Amazon FreeRTOS MQTT Library \(Legacy\)](freertos-lib-cloud-mqtt.md)\.
 Make sure that the MQTT buffers are large enough to contain the shadow JSON files\.
 The maximum size for a device shadow document is 8 KB\.
 All default settings for the device shadow API can be set in the `lib\include\private\aws_shadow_config_defaults.h` file\.
 You can modify any of these settings in the `demos/<platform>/common/config_files/aws_shadow_config.h` file\.